US$19

 미국 9학년 - 12학년 학년

-*Coupon code for $10 off your first class until December 12, 2024: KENNAH22210* Welcome to a captivating journey through the shadows of history in our dark archaeology class!
+*Coupon code for $10 off your first class until March 27, 2025: KENNAH1210* Welcome to a captivating journey through the shadows of history in our dark archaeology class!
 This unique course delves into the intriguing world of death, disaster, and preservation as seen through the lens of archaeology.
 From the haunting ruins of Pompeii to the tragic tale of the Titanic, we will explore some of the most significant disasters and calamities that have shaped human history.
 In this immersive learning experience, students aged 14-17 will venture into archaeological sites associated with ancient tragedies, exploring how human remains, artifacts, and structures offer invaluable insights into the past.
 Throughout the course, we will uncover stories of lost civilizations, brave explorers, and the cultural, technological, and societal impact of dark events.
-Week 1: Pompeii Unveiled Week 2: Recent Pompeii Discoveries Week 3: Secrets of the Bog Bodies Week 4: Journey through the Paris Catacombs Week 5: Ötzi the Iceman: Frozen in Time Week 6: Tragedy and Triumph: The Great Fire of London Week 7: Unmasking the Past: The Black Death Week 8: The Plague Doctor and Medieval Medicine Week 9: The Tomb of Tutankhamun Week 10: The Herculaneum Scrolls: Unraveling Ancient Texts Week 11: Exploring Ancient Burial Grounds: Stonehenge and Newgrange Week 12: The Easter Island Moai Week 13: The Lost Library of Alexandria Week 14: The Mayan Civilization and the Mystery of El Mirador Week 15: The Catacombs of Rome Week 16: The Nazca Lines Week 17: The Rosetta Stone and Deciphering Hieroglyphs Week 18: The Inca City of Machu Picchu Week 19: The Halifax Explosion Week 20: The Tollund Man and Ritual Sacrifice Week 21: Viking Ship Burials and Norse Mythology Week 22: The Terracotta Army of Qin Shi Huang Week 23: The Great Wall of China Week 24: Lost Cities of the Maya (Palenque and Tikal) Week 25: Stone Circles Around the World (Callanish and Avebury) Week 26: The Mysterious Sphinx of Giza Week 27: The Valley of the Kings in Egypt Week 28: Old Norse Settlements and Daily Life Week 29: The Lost City of Akhetaten Week 30: Mythic Echoes in Metal (Norse Mythology) Week 31: Göbeklitepe Week 32: The First Casus Belli Week 33: Beginners Guide to Egyptian Hieroglyphs Week 34: The Underground Byzantine City of Cappadocia Week 35: The Lost Kingdom of Kush Week 36: Beginners Guide to Mayan Hieroglyphs Week 37: The Roman Colosseum Week 38: Petra, Jordan Week 39: Angkor Wat Week 40: Mesa Verde National Park Week 41: Understanding Pictographs (Cave Paintings) Week 42: The Acropolis of Athens Week 43: Teotihuacán Week 44: The Ziggurat of Ur Week 45: Rock-Hewn Churches, Lalibela Week 46: Caral (Peru) Week 47: Indus Valley Mohenjo-daro Week 48: Scotland's Skara Brae Week 49: Finding Cleopatra Week 50: Carthage Week 51: The Bronze Age Collapse Week 52: The Pyramids of Sudan Week 53: Timgad, Africa's Pompeii Week 54: Introduction to Evolution and Understanding Our Hominid Ancestors Week 55: Artifacts Destroyed During World War II Week 56: Remembering the Sacred Sites of Palestine Week 57: The Archaeology of Magic [Paleoanthropology Unit] Week 58: Ardipithecus ramidus Week 59: Sahelanthropus tchadensis & Orrorin tugenensis Week 60: Australopithecus anamensis Week 61: Paranthropus boisei Week 62: Homo habilis Week 63: Homo erectus Week 64: Homo neanderthalensis Week 65: Homo floresiensis ("Hobbits") & Denisovans Week 66: Homo sapiens & Anatomically Modern Humans (AMH) Week 67: Reading Bones & Understanding Vestigial Structures Week 67: Recent 2024 Archaeological Finds!
+Week 1: Pompeii Unveiled Week 2: Recent Pompeii Discoveries Week 3: Secrets of the Bog Bodies Week 4: Journey through the Paris Catacombs Week 5: Ötzi the Iceman: Frozen in Time Week 6: Tragedy and Triumph: The Great Fire of London Week 7: Unmasking the Past: The Black Death Week 8: The Plague Doctor and Medieval Medicine Week 9: The Tomb of Tutankhamun Week 10: The Herculaneum Scrolls: Unraveling Ancient Texts Week 11: Exploring Ancient Burial Grounds: Stonehenge and Newgrange Week 12: The Easter Island Moai Week 13: The Lost Library of Alexandria Week 14: The Mayan Civilization and the Mystery of El Mirador Week 15: The Catacombs of Rome Week 16: The Nazca Lines Week 17: The Rosetta Stone and Deciphering Hieroglyphs Week 18: The Inca City of Machu Picchu Week 19: The Halifax Explosion Week 20: The Tollund Man and Ritual Sacrifice Week 21: Viking Ship Burials and Norse Mythology Week 22: The Terracotta Army of Qin Shi Huang Week 23: The Great Wall of China Week 24: Lost Cities of the Maya (Palenque and Tikal) Week 25: Stone Circles Around the World (Callanish and Avebury) Week 26: The Mysterious Sphinx of Giza Week 27: The Valley of the Kings in Egypt Week 28: Old Norse Settlements and Daily Life Week 29: The Lost City of Akhetaten Week 30: Mythic Echoes in Metal (Norse Mythology) Week 31: Göbeklitepe Week 32: The First Casus Belli Week 33: Beginners Guide to Egyptian Hieroglyphs Week 34: The Underground Byzantine City of Cappadocia Week 35: The Lost Kingdom of Kush Week 36: Beginners Guide to Mayan Hieroglyphs Week 37: The Roman Colosseum Week 38: Petra, Jordan Week 39: Angkor Wat Week 40: Mesa Verde National Park Week 41: Understanding Pictographs (Cave Paintings) Week 42: The Acropolis of Athens Week 43: Teotihuacán Week 44: The Ziggurat of Ur Week 45: Rock-Hewn Churches, Lalibela Week 46: Caral (Peru) Week 47: Indus Valley Mohenjo-daro Week 48: Scotland's Skara Brae Week 49: Finding Cleopatra Week 50: Carthage Week 51: The Bronze Age Collapse Week 52: Archaeology of Vampire Hunting Week 53: Timgad, Africa's Pompeii Week 54: Introduction to Evolution and Understanding Our Hominid Ancestors Week 55: Artifacts Destroyed During World War II Week 56: Remembering the Sacred Sites of Palestine Week 57: The Archaeology of Magic [Paleoanthropology Unit] Week 58: Ardipithecus ramidus Week 59: Sahelanthropus tchadensis & Orrorin tugenensis Week 60: Australopithecus anamensis Week 61: Paranthropus boisei Week 62: Homo habilis Week 63: Homo erectus Week 64: Homo neanderthalensis Week 65: Homo floresiensis ("Hobbits") & Denisovans Week 66: Homo sapiens & Anatomically Modern Humans (AMH) Week 67: Reading Bones & Understanding Vestigial Structures Week 67: Recent 2024 Archaeological Finds!
 Week 68: Great Pyramids of Giza Week 69: The Mummies of Loulan Week 70: The Library Cave of Dunhuang Week 71: The Kizil Caves Week 72: Debunking the Land Bridge Theory Week 73: Naqsh-e Rustam Tombs Week 74: Titanic (& Updates) Week 75: Egypt's Walking Whales **Future topics TBA** Through engaging discussions, interactive activities, and video clips, students will sharpen their critical thinking skills and develop a deeper understanding of the complexities of history.
 They will also have the opportunity to request future weekly class topics.
 Join us in this thought-provoking and eye-opening class, where we bring history to life by unearthing the untold stories of our human journey through times of darkness and resilience.
 Note: This class provides a safe and supportive environment to discuss sensitive topics, and all materials presented will be age-appropriate.
 Ethical considerations and respect for the cultures and individuals associated with these events will be emphasized throughout the course.

 학습 목표